Azizbek-Akhmadov/SMS-MS/Buddy-bot-foodreciept./README.md

 To use this code, I created a ROS package, add this script to the package's scripts directory, and make it executable.
 Then, launch the ROS node using rosrun or include it in a launch file along with other necessary nodes.

 Publish the selected items as a comma-separated string to the 'selected_items' topic, and the node will calculate the total cost and generate a digital receipt.

+# Meal Data

+meal_data is a dictionary where each meal item is a key, and its value is another dictionary containing the ingredients and price. selected_items is a list that holds the names of the meal items chosen by the customer.